 While any brand would love to work with a celebrity or macro-influencer, it simply doesn’t scale.
 There are only so many of them to go around.

-Enter the micro-influencer.
+Enter micro-influencers.
 Micro-influencers have a smaller following, between 2,000 to 100,000 fans, but their fan base is highly engaged.
 Just like indie music artists, their fans are especially loyal because they “discovered” them when they were small.
-The fans of micro-influencers feel invested in their success, so they’re more likely to pay attention when the influencer promotes your brand.
+The fans of micro-influencers feel invested in their success and they’re more likely to pay attention when the influencer promotes your brand.

 Research has proven that when it comes to return-on-engagement for brands, micro-influencers deliver.
 Studies by Markerly and Takumi have shown that the more fans you have, the less engagement you have.
 For example, celebrities and macro-influencers with over 1 million followers have an engagement ratio below 2%.
 That number more than doubles once you’re looking at micro-influencers with under 10,000 followers.